SportingMediumUnited Kingdom

 Temperament & Personality

-This breed tends to suit homes looking for a friendly, playful, obedient companion, with daily rhythms shaped by moderate energy, moderate barking, and moderate drooling.
+This breed tends to suit homes looking for a friendly, eager, obedient companion, with daily rhythms shaped by high energy, moderate barking, and low drooling.

 Coat type